Ben Carson takes aim at red tape blamed for soaring housing costs

 CARSON CLASHES WITH DEMS OVER PROPOSAL TO BLOCK ILLEGAL IMMIGRANTS FROM PUBLIC HOUSING

-A National Apartment Association study found a connection between a municipalities’ strong barriers to construction and the percentage of households spending at least 35 percent of their income on rent.
+A National Apartment Association study found a connection between municipalities’ strong barriers to construction and the percentage of households spending at least 35 percent of their income on rent.

 “California is the top of the list in regulations,” said Ed McMahon, the Charles E. Fraser chair on sustainable development and environmental policy at the Urban Land Institute, a research group for the real estate and land use industry that include realtors, architects and lawyers.